Proper time management is a skill that every lawyer must learn if they hope to be successful. This article will help you get started!

 Controlling Your Mental Workspace

 Controlling your mental workspace is the most challenging part of the time management equation.
 While modern technology does make it easier to handle some aspects of running a small law firm, it also adds considerable opportunities for distraction.
 Technology is designed to help you work smarter, not harder.
 Yet, in many cases, lawyers find that the workday never ends.
 Here are some tips to better control your mental workspace: Block out time to check emails, block out specific chunks of time for specific projects, and follow the 10-minute productivity rule.

 Set Time Aside for Yourself

-Within the whole process of time management, finding space for rest, distraction and relaxation are essential.
+Within the whole process of time management, finding space for rest, distraction, and relaxation is essential.
 Lawyers are already very prone to burnout even when you take time management out of the equation!
-Every day, for at least a couple of hours, dedicate yourself to resting, relaxing, taking a break from work, spend time with your family or get some exercise to help reset your mind as well as your body.
-Your work and productivity will appreciate it as you will be prepared and more focused once you start working again.
+Every day, for at least a couple of hours, dedicate yourself to resting, relaxing, taking a break from work, spending time with your family, or getting some exercise to help reset your mind as well as your body.
+Your work and productivity will be appreciated as you will be prepared and more focused once you start working again.

 Delegate Where Possible

 Unfortunately, you can’t do it all and in order to grow my practice (and save your sanity), you have to delegate some tasks.
 There just isn’t enough time in the day to do it all (much to your dismay I’m sure!).
 Create a solid and reliable team, and delegate the tasks you think they can handle.
 Many lawyers have found success with virtual assistants and/or virtual paralegals.
 This will not only free you up considerably but also allow you to carry out a greater number of activities during the day, allowing you to focus on the big picture items like growing your practice.